Don’t just hire a law firm, build your team…

 First, I am what Jim calls a “high functioning introvert”—and I hide it well.
 I’m a trained actress, can handle a Shakespearean monologue, teach a class or give a pretty awesome presentation.
 And, while I prefer a small dinner party with close (or soon to be close) friends over a cocktail party for 200 (unless there is a dance floor and a good band)—I can handle the negotiating table and know how to engage with clients.
 Operating in this fashion means that I want to first connect with you—to listen and understand your company and the problems you want to solve—then move into collaborating to find the best way to move forward.

 Second, I can juggle a lot of balls at once.
 So, don’t always expect to find me sitting behind a desk when you speak with me.
-I highly value balancing my legal career with creative outlets and family: I periodically perform with local theater companies, I am the wife to a talented downtown corporate lawyer, and a mom to two teenagers (my son plays competitive soccer and my daughter is an actress).
+I highly value balancing my legal career with creative outlets and family: I periodically perform with local theater companies, I am the mom of two teenagers.
 My family keeps me busy with life and love and adventures.
-Ask me about Alex’s most recent training trip or Audrey’s last gig, and you will be sure to get an earful!
 I apply the same kind of creative problem solving and innovation to managing these demands as I bring to Innovate Capital.
 Technology has changed the way we raise capital—and it also has changed the way we practice law and serve our clients.
 As we utilize these tools and the new ways of capital-raising, it lets us fulfill our commitment to clients as well as balance and embrace our personal goals.

 Lastly, like Jim, I’ve led a pretty adventurous life.
 I’m a Raleigh native.
 I grew up in that house on Dixie Trail with the tennis court, went to Broughton when it had no football stadium, and remember seeing “Grease” at North Hills when it really only had a movie theatre.
 But I also left Raleigh right after high school to explore what the world had to offer.
 I’ve been cast in many roles and lived in many places before returning home in the late 1990s to launch my legal career and build a family.
 Unlike Jim, I do not have a YouTube channel, but I have some pretty good stories for the dinner table or coffee hour—just connect with me and I’ll share!